 Begin fishing from the shore by casting a short length of a fly line.
 I usually start with a 15-foot cast and then slowly increase up to about a 60-foot cast.
 This allows you to prospect the shallow water first and ensure you don’t spook any fish before they can consider eating your fly.

 Before you slowly increase your casting distance from 15 feet, make sure to prospect the water around you by casting in different directions.
 This means making a cast at every angle from parallel to the shoreline on your left all the way around to parallel to the shoreline on your right.

 Once you have hit every angle, increase your distance a little and repeat the process until you catch a fish.

 Mix Up Your Retrieve

-When stillwater fly fishing, you have to retrieve your line to give your flies some action and to ensure you stay in contact with your flies without any slack so you can hook a trout properly when it eats.
+When Stillwater fly fishing, you have to retrieve your line to give your flies some action and to ensure you stay in contact with your flies without any slack so you can hook a trout properly when it eats.

 It’s impossible to know exactly what kind of retrieve the trout will respond to best and you have to mix them up to see which one is most effective.
-Vary your retrieve from slow and short to long and smooth so wee what is working best and then stick with it.
+Vary your retrieve from slow and short to long and smooth so see what is working best and then stick with it.

-If you’re lucky enough to be fishing a lake with crystal clear water you’re likely going to be able to spot free-swimming trout in the shallows that you can sight fish to.
+If you’re lucky enough to be fishing a lake with crystal clear water you’re likely going to be able to spot free-swimming trout in the shallows that you can sight fish too.
 There is nothing more exciting than presenting a fly to a fish you can see and watching it eat one of your chosen fly patterns.